-- Lamellae assist the filtering of food from muddy water.
+- Lamellae assist in the filtering of food from muddy water.

-- Flamingos have excellent hearing sense.
+- Flamingos have excellent hearing senses.
 This is an important adaptation because vocalizations are extremely important for flamingos, through which the parents and chicks recognize each other and the flocks stay together.

 - Flamingos also have a good vision, which is important for taking part in the synchronized ritual displays.